The Third Week of Advent

 by Beverly Hutchinson McNeff

 Each year when my brother and I were growing up, my mom would hang our stockings on the mantle.
-She had two stockings made for us with our names sewn on in a fancy stitch.
-They were made a very long time ago, so this kind of specialty work was very precious and not found in every store or mail order magazine as it is today.
+She had a stocking made for each of us with our names sewn on in a fancy stitch.
+They were made a very long time ago, when this type of specialty work was very precious and not found in every store or mail order magazine as it is today.
 Those stockings always represented to me my parents’ love for us.
 Even though they did not have a lot in the way of finances when we were young, they always made sure we never felt lacking.
-We didn’t have a lot of things but we thought we did and it was our parents’ love that made the ordinary seem extraordinary.
+We didn’t have a lot of things, but we thought we did, and it was our parents’ love that made the ordinary seem extraordinary.

 As my brother and I got older and had our own families, and our parents passed on to the experience of eternal life, I forgot about the stockings.
 My new stockings for my husband and our kids (from his first marriage) took priority.
-When our little boy Jeffrey came, I made sure he had his stocking with his name on it.
-My mom’s tradition of those special stockings continued and now each grandchild has their special stocking, too.
+When our little boy Jeffrey came along, I made sure he had his stocking with his name on it.
+My mom’s tradition of those special stockings continued, and now each grandchild has their special stocking, too.

 About ten years ago, I had a surprising Christmas experience.
 As Christmas day arrived, I was busy making sure everything was perfect before Jeffrey walked in for Santa’s morning surprise.
 But, when I walked into the living room, what should I see on the mantle of the fireplace, but my stocking from when I was a little girl!

 How might you do this?
-Perhaps you haven’t had a “special stocking” appear on your mantle this year (or maybe you just haven’t noticed it!), but you can still remember you are loved.
-After all, isn’t that really the message of the Christmas season: to remember the birth of love and the comfort that it brings?
+Perhaps you haven’t had a “special stocking” appear on your mantle this year (or maybe you just haven’t noticed it), but you can still remember you are loved.
+After all, isn’t this the real message of the Christmas season: to remember the birth of love and the comfort that it brings?
 Perhaps you can help someone in need remember they are loved by a phone call, a card, an email, text, or simply sit quietly with a loving thought for them.
-The “special stocking” of love you extend to another will be the blessing you receive; and perhaps just the little willingness that God needs to get past your “logical” ego mind and connect you with His love and comfort always.
+The “special stocking” of loving comfort you extend to another will be the blessing you receive, and perhaps just “the little” willingness that God needs to get past your “logical” ego mind and connect you with His love and comfort always.
 As the Course so beautifully says,